Unlawful Arrest Provides the Opportunity

 to Embrace Integrity

 Eleanor Roosevelt said, “In the long run, we shape our lives, and we shape ourselves.
 The process never ends until we die.
 And the choices we make are ultimately our own responsibility.”

 Anne Frank, in her diary wrote, “The final forming of a person's character lies in their own hands.”

-Wherever I go, I teach this powerful truth that dropped into my heart several years ago…
+Wherever I go, I share a powerful call-to-action that came into my heart several years ago…

 Today I will create the life I was meant to live.

 I will shine the light I was born to give.

 No excuses.
 No regrets.

 I believe that I always have choice.
 I believe that it is always my choice to take ownership of who I am and how I show up in every moment, no matter what the circumstance.
 And I believe I am always responsible for how I act - no matter how I feel.